-- 1. Familiarize yourself with this manual.

-- 2. Lock out or disconnect the power source to ensure that the pump will remain inoperative.

-- 3. Allow the pump to completely cool if overheated.
+- 1. Familiarize yourself with this manual. - 2.
+Disconnect or lock out the power source to ensure that the pump will remain inoperative. - 3.
+Allow the pump to completely cool if overheated.

 - 4. Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.

-If this pump has been approved for use with volatile and/or flammable liquids, be certain proper safety practices are followed before operating or servicing the pump.
+If this pump is used for volatile and/or flammable liquids, be certain proper safety practices are followed before operating or servicing the pump.
 Provide adequate ventilation, prohibit smoking, wear static-resistant clothing and shoes.
 Clean up all fuel spills immediately after occurrence.